-Pitt Street Station - pedestrian interchange and transfer requirements
+Gadigal Station - pedestrian interchange and transfer requirements

-Pitt Street Station - walking interchange and transfer requirements continued
+Gadigal Station - walking interchange and transfer requirements continued

 Item Description Current state Current levels of access and service The pedestrian network surrounding the site is well served by an existing network of footpaths.
-Signalised pedestrian crossings are located at the intersections of Pitt Street and Bathurst Street, Bathurst Street and Castlereagh Street, Pitt Street and Castlereagh Street, Pitt Street and Castlereagh Street.
+Signalised pedestrian crossings are located at the intersections of Pitt Street and Bathurst Street, Bathurst Street and Castlereagh Street, Pitt Street and Park Street and Park Street and Castlereagh Street.
 Current mode splits and intermodal transfer The catchment has a high mode share for walking to bus and rail transfer, which is based on existing bus and rail services.
-The combination of planned gro the capacity limitations of the existing public transport system are the challenge that a new metro system is planned to help to address.
-Future station integration Station access location The station is supported by two access points, which require safe, convenient and direct pedes the northern access will be on the northern side of Park Street, between Pitt and Castlereagh the southern access will be on the southern side of Bathurst Street, between Pitt and Castlereagh n streets Pedestrian environment and design considerations The overall pedestrian environment in the catchment accommodates pedestrian movement ass and recreation and tourist precincts to the east.
-The pedestrian environment potentially impacted by the proposed station includes: • Pitt Street North: • Pitt Street South: eastern footpath of Pitt Street northern footpath of Park Street western footpath of Castlereagh Street mall and retail access along Pitt Street and Park Street. east-west footpath provision running along the s north-south foot path provision along the easter Spatial considerations The design should consider and integrate with Sydney City Centre Access Strategy actions incl The design should also ensure that transfer between modes within the defined station intercha Pedestrian modelling has been assessed to 2036 and is of an acceptable level of service.
-Pitt Street North: maintain high east-west pedestrian movement along Park Street and north-south movement along Pitt Street allow for customer access through a combined plaza function for access to metro and other modes provide logical connectivity with surrounding transport interchanges, retail and commercial precincts, parklands, entertainment and civic areas ensure that access is not impacted by spatial and operational limitations at station access points, Park Street bus stops and the intersection of Park and Pitt streets.
-Pitt Street South: maintain north-south pedestrian movement alon along the south side of Bathurst Street ensure that access is not impacted by spatial and access points and the intersection of Pitt and Ba Underground pedestrian connection Safeguard potential future underground connections to: • The Galeries • Future Sydney Square Foodbase on Park foodcourtMuseum Station.
+The combination of planned growth in the CBD, mode share targets and the capacity limitations of the existing public transport system are the challenge that a new metro system is planned to help to address.
+Future station integration Station access location The station is supported by two access points, which require safe, convenient and direct pedestr the northern access will be on the northern side of Park Street, between Pitt and Castlereagh s the southern access will be on the southern side of Bathurst Street, between Pitt and Castlerea treets Pedestrian environment and design considerations The overall pedestrian environment in the catchment accommodates pedestrian movement asso and recreation and tourist precincts to the east.
+The pedestrian environment potentially impacted by the proposed station includes: Gadigal North: - eastern footpath of Pitt Street - northern footpath of Park Street - western footpath of Castlereagh Street - mall and retail access along Pitt Street and Park Street.
+Gadigal South: east-west footpath provision running along the southern side of Bathurst Street north-south foot path provision along the eastern side of Pitt Street.
+Spatial considerations The design should consider and integrate with Sydney City Centre Access Strategy actions included The design should also ensure that transfer between modes within the defined station interchange Pedestrian modelling has been assessed to 2036 and is of an acceptable level of service.
+Gadigal North: maintain high east-west pedestrian movement along Park Street and north-south movement along Pitt Street allow for customer access through a combined plaza function for access to metro and other modes provide logical connectivity with surrounding transport interchanges, retail and commercial precincts, parklands, entertainment and civic areas ensure that access is not impacted by spatial and operational limitations at station access points, Park Street bus stops and the intersection of Park and Pitt streets. ding pedestrian areas and priority pedestrian improvements, CBD bus planning and kerbside zone ge allows for accessible DDA compliant provision. • Gadigal South: - maintain north-south pedestrian movement along Pitt Street and east-west movement along the south side of Bathurst Street - ensure that access is not impacted by spatial and operational limitations at the station access points and the intersection of Pitt and Bathurst streets.
+Underground pedestrian connection Safeguard potential future underground connections to: • The Galeries Foodbase on Park foodcourt